Kortiplex/Darculish/README.md

 ## Description

-Darcula-ish is a theme for Visual Studio Code that attempts to color the editor, syntax highlightying, and semantic highlighting as close to Jet Brain's Darcula theme. **This is still a WIP effort, so not all colors may be correct.**
+Darcula-ish is a theme for Visual Studio Code that attempts to color the editor, syntax highlighting, and semantic highlighting as close to Jet Brain's Darcula theme. **This is still a WIP effort, so not all colors may be correct.**

 ## Supported Languages